kwegorek/traffictracker/README.md

 # Traffic Tracker

-Traffic Tracker efficiently allows you to factor commute time into your decision-making process by keeping track of the commute for long-time period.
+Traffic Tracker efficiently allows you to factor commute time into your decision-making process by keeping track of the commute time for long-time period.

 Traffic Tracker gathers real-time traffic data for the added route.
 It uses Google API to get the most recent changes in the traffic and